India–United Kingdom relations: British Raj (1858–1947)

 Following the Indian Rebellion of 1857, where Indian sepoys rebelled against their British officers, the East India Company was dissolved the following year.
-The assets of the British East India Company became so huge that the British government decided to step in, seizing control of the territories and treaty arrangements of the Company.
+The assets of the British East India Company became so huge that the British government decided to step in, seizing control of the territories and treaty arrangements of the company.
 India served as the main base for the British Empire's expansion across Asia and would remain the empire's most important asset and main source of income as well as soldiers until independence.
 From a small trading outpost, India became an empire within an empire - the jewel in the British crown.

 The 1869 completion of the Suez Canal led to significantly faster transport between India and the United Kingdom.
 In 1876, the area, which included modern India, Pakistan, and Bangladesh, became "the Indian Empire" (often known historically as the "British Raj") with British Monarch Queen Victoria proclaimed as "Empress of India" (a title held by her successors until 1947).
 The British Indian Army was established and assisted Britain in many wars, including the Anglo-Afghan Wars, the Anglo-Gurkha Wars, the Anglo-Burmese Wars, the First and Second Opium Wars, and both World Wars.

+During the British Raj, India faced numerous devastating famines, notably the Great Famine of 1876–1878, which resulted in the deaths of approximately 6.1 to 10.39 million Indians, and the Indian famine of 1899–1900, causing an estimated 1.25 to 10 million fatalities.